This page is in development (dec 2020)

 Who will use the CAF?

 Every practitioner working with families in the children and young people’s workforce can take responsibility for starting the CAF.
-Once completed, the TAC meeting will decide who will take the role as Lead Professional to co-ordinate agreed actions with the family.
+Once completed, the TAF meeting will decide who will take the role as Lead Professional to co-ordinate agreed actions with the family.